Yrahcaz7/The-Septenary-Forest/documentation/layer-features.md

 - `exponent`: Used as described above.

-- `base`: **sometimes required**. required for "static" layers, used as described above.
+- `base`: **sometimes required**.
+Required for "static" layers, used as described above.
 If absent, defaults to 2.
 Must be greater than 1.

-- `roundUpCost`: **optional**. a bool, which is true if the resource cost needs to be rounded up. (use if the base resource is a "static" currency.)
+- `roundUpCost`: **optional**.
+A boolean, which is true if the resource cost needs to be rounded up.
+(Use if the base resource is a "static" currency.)

 - `gainMult()`, `gainExp()`: **optional**.
 For normal layers, these functions calculate the multiplier and exponent on resource gain from upgrades and boosts and such.
 Plug in most bonuses here.
     For static layers, they instead multiply and roots the cost of the resource.
 (So to make a boost you want to make gainMult smaller and gainExp larger.)